jgrygierek/BatchEntityImportBundle/README.md

 }
 ```

+### Matrix validation

-This bundle provides a new validator to check if record data does not exist yet in database:
+This bundle provides a new validator to check if record data does not exist yet in database.
+It should be used
+in form field definition.

 ```php
 use JG\BatchEntityImportBundle\Validator\Constraints\DatabaseEntityUnique;